pedros89/ESP32-OTA-update-SPIFFS-with-Arduino/README.md

 ![alt text](https://community.mongoose-os.com/uploads/default/original/1X/80a8ea4e793d19d2eec82779fb60aa747a097220.png)

 2) SECOND STEP: PUT THE GENERATED IMAGE ON YOUR WEBSITE FTP SERVER
+3) GET YOUR SERVER CERTIFICATE  [Link to how to download certificate](https://www.esri.com/arcgis-blog/products/bus-analyst/field-mobility/learn-how-to-download-a-ssl-certificate-for-a-secured-portal/)
-3) THIRD STEP: INSTALL THE REQUIRED LIBRARIES
+5) THIRD STEP: INSTALL THE REQUIRED LIBRARIES
 All the .h file missing can be get from here https://github.com/espressif/esp-idf